Jorge Cadete: Later years

-Cadete returned to his country in the 2004–05 campaign, joining third division's C.D.
-Pinhalnovense.
+Cadete returned to his country in the 2004–05 campaign, agreeing to a deal at third division's Pinhalnovense.
 He cited the major factor in signing for the club was working with coach Paco Fortes.

-The following two years, Cadete played amateur football in the Beja region, with FC São Marcos in São Marcos da Ataboeira, Castro Verde, being rejoined by some former professionals in the country, including Benfica and S.C.
-Farense's Hassan Nader.
+The following two years, Cadete played amateur football in the Beja region, with FC São Marcos in São Marcos da Ataboeira, Castro Verde, being rejoined by some former professionals in the country, including Benfica and Farense's Hassan Nader.
 After retiring, he faced severe economic problems.

-On 23 July 2015, Cadete was appointed director of football of U.F.C.
-Almeirim in Santarém.
+On 23 July 2015, Cadete was appointed director of football of União de Almeirim in Santarém.

 International career

 Cadete won 33 caps for the Portugal national team scoring five goals, 22 while at Sporting, nine while at Celtic and two as a Celta player.
 His first game came on 29 August 1990, in a 1–1 friendly draw with Germany.

 Cadete was chosen for the UEFA Euro 1996 finals by António Oliveira, after playing the decisive last match in the qualifying rounds against Republic of Ireland and netting the last in a 3–0 win as a substitute.
-His final appearance was a 0–3 defeat to England on 22 April 1998, in another friendly.
+His final appearance was a 3–0 defeat to England on 22 April 1998, in another exhibition game.